 His face was sober now, and I wished I could read his eyes.
 They were deep, and I could see a lot in them, but I couldn’t decipher anything at all.
 “John,” he said, looking right at me, being sincere, “I’ve been in a lot of fights.
 Where I grew up, you fought or you simply got beaten up, and if you didn’t fight and got beaten up, you then got called things you didn’t want to be called.
 So you learned how to fight.
 I was always athletic, so I learned how pretty quickly.
 A lot of fights, they’re not just fighting over someone calling someone a name.
 They’re fights for survival.
 So you learn to survive.
 I know a lot about it.
-I knew about five seconds after you put your fists up Friday night you didn’t have the slightest idea what you were doing.
+I knew about two seconds after you put your fists up Friday night you didn’t have the slightest idea what you were doing.
 I made you move, and you crossed your feet over each other, moving side to side.
 I watched how you held your fists.
 You had your thumbs inside your fingers.
-You ever hit anyone like that, you’ll break your thumbs before you hurt anyone else.
+You ever hit anyone hard like that, you’ll break your thumbs before you hurt anyone else.
 Then I looked in your eyes.
 You didn’t want to be there.
 On the street, in a real fight, I see that, I know I’ve already won.”

 He paused and looked at me like he was trying to read me, and I suddenly knew, he was trying not to offend me.
 He was talking softly and really respectfully too; I could tell that by the tone of voice he was using.
 Now he was checking to see that I wasn’t taking offense.
 I wasn’t.

 “You’ve got to understand, John, a lot was going on there.
 Sure, I could have just hit you a couple times and walked away.
-But then, I have problems with the football coach, I might have problems with some of the guys at the party, you’ll never have a clue about the problems I’d have with my dad, and in any case, I looked in your eyes and there was no way I was going to hit you.”
+But then, I have problems with the football coach, I might have problems with some of the guys at the party, and you’ll never have a clue about the problems I’d have with my dad, and in any case, I looked in your eyes and there was no way I was going to hit you.”

 “Why not?
 That’s what I don’t understand.”

 “Well, don’t take this wrong, but, well, I liked what I saw.
 You had your hands up to fight me, even though you hated being there.
 Not everyone would do that.
 A lot of guys would find a reason to just turn around and walk away.
 Yeah, all guys are supposed to be macho, but standing up and fighting some guy they don’t know?
 A lot of them won’t do it.
-You didn’t want to, but you did.
+You didn’t want to be there, but there you were.
 I respect that.
 And I wasn’t going to take advantage of you, just because I knew what I was doing and you didn’t.
 You had a lot of guts, and I wasn’t going to make you look bad.”

 “But I didn’t!”
 I blubbered out before I had a chance to think about it.
 “I was scared shitless.
 I didn’t have any guts at all.
 I don’t.”